peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~

 -  Show information about an existing Timeline project, if any.
 Timeline
-   and noveltree file dates are compared.
+   and novelibre file dates are compared.

 Aeon Timeline 2 > Update the timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a timeline exists, update it from noveltree, otherwise createa new timeline.
+If a timeline exists, update it from novelibre, otherwise createa new timeline.

 Aeon Timeline 2 > Update the project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Update the noveltree project from the timeline, if existing.
+Update the novelibre project from the timeline, if existing.

 Aeon Timeline 2 > Add or update moon phase data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~